napcae/ng-ventures/content/english/blog/post-1.md

 #### Friends, Family, and Gratitude
 I didn’t grow up poor, but I wasn’t born into wealth either.
 What I *do* feel rich in is relationships.
 My friends, my family, the people who’ve shown up for me when it mattered—these connections are priceless.
 Strip away everything else: the achievements, the possessions, the noise.
 What crystallizes is this one truth: we’re remembered not for what we had, but for how we made others feel.

-[**Insert a story here about a meaningful relationship or moment of gratitude—for example, a family member, a mentor, or a life lesson someone taught you.**]

 ---